 Sterner and Jahangirnezhad will be presenting their research at the UW Undergraduate Research Symposium in May.

-Mary Gates Research Scholarships are competitive scholarships intended to enhance the educational experiences of undergraduate students at the University of Washington while they are engaged in research guided by faculty.
-We hope that with research scholarships, students may focus more attention and time, deepening their inquiry into a discipline or project with a reduced financial burden.
-Learn more about the Mary Gates Research scholarship here.
+The Mary Gates Research Scholarships are competitive scholarships intended to enhance the educational experience of undergraduate students at the University of Washington while they are engaged in research guided by faculty.
+Established in 1995 by Bill and Melinda Gates, the scholarship honors the memory of Bill’s mother, Mary Maxwell Gates (1929-1994).